krissie-94/Cloud_Computing/README.md

 - 0.85 is the damping factor
 # **Observation of Page Rank**
-- A web page does not have input will have: constant PageRank: 1-d the smallest PageRank
+- A web page does not have input will have:
+- constant PageRank: 1-d
+- the smallest PageRank
-- Input Web Pages' impact to the PageRank of a web page The more Input Web Pages the better.
+- Input Web Pages' impact to the PageRank of a web page
+- The more Input Web Pages the better.
- The higher PageRank of an Input Web Page the better.
+- The higher PageRank of an Input Web Page the better.
+-# **B. Page Rank + PySpark + GCP**